SakibKhan1/ai-journal-app/README.md

 **Journal.ly** is a SwiftUI iOS app designed to help users reflect and document their day through a clean, calming interface powered by AI.
 The app allows users to record thoughts, chat with a therapist-like assistant, and browse their past journal entries via an intuitive calendar interface.

-Built for users who want private, intelligent journaling without cloud dependency — all data is stored locally.
+Built for users who want private, intelligent journaling without cloud dependency as all data is stored locally.

 ---